christophgil/ZIPsFS/README.md

 Unfortunately, on Windows clients, these metadata files are inaccessible because they do not appear in directory listings.

+## Accessing internet files

+Computations often require files from public repositories.
+Files from the internet (http, ftp, https) can be accessed as files using the URL as file name.
+ZIPsFS takes care of downloading and updating.
+They are immutable and cannot be modified  unintentionally.
+In DOS, a trailing colon is a signature for device names.
+Therefore, the colon and all slashes in the url need to be replaced by comma.
+Comma  has been chosen as a replacement because it normally does not  occur in URLs.
+Furthermore, it does not require quoting in UNIX shells.

+Example with *mnt/*  denoting the  mountpoint of the ZIPsFS file system:

+    sudo apt-get install curl
+    ls -l  mnt/ZIPsFS/n/https,,,ftp.uniprot.org,pub,databases,uniprot,README
+    more   mnt/ZIPsFS/n/https,,,ftp.uniprot.org,pub,databases,uniprot,README
+    head   mnt/ZIPsFS/n/https,,,ftp.uniprot.org,pub,databases,uniprot,README@SOURCE.TXT

+To see the real local file path append ***@SOURCE.TXT*** to the file path.

+The http-header is updated according to a time-out rule in **ZIPsFS_configuration.c**.
+Whether the file itself needs updating is decided upon the *Last-Modified* attribute in the http or ftp header.

+Additionally, the file is accessible with a file-name containing the data in the header.
+This feature can be conditionally deactivated.

+## Generation of files using programming language C

+By modifying the file *ZIPsFS_configuration_c.c*, users can easily implement files where the file content ist generated dynamically using the programming language C.

+Here is a pre-defined minimal exampe:

+    <mount point>/example_generated_file/example_generated_file.txt

 ## Automatic Virtual File Generation and Conversion Rules

 ZIPsFS can generate and display virtual files automatically.
 This feature is enabled by setting the preprocessor macro **WITH_AUTOGEN** to **1** in *ZIPsFS_configuration.h*.
 Generated files are stored in the first file branch, allowing them to be served instantly upon repeated requests.